-The Study Programme of the Ballet Department
+The Study Programm of the Ballet Department

 The Ballet Department trains young dancers in a multi-level study programme.